CambridgeEngineering/PartIB-Computing-Device-Programming/soldering.rst

 .. admonition:: Task

-   **Book a slot in the EIETL weeks 5-8, solder the headers and set the I2C address of your device**
+   **Book a slot in the EIETL and solder the headers and set the I2C address of your device**

-**How to book for a slot to solder the components?**

-Please use `this link <http://to.eng.cam.ac.uk/teaching/apps/cuedle/index.php?context=HeaderSoldering>`_ to sign up for a slot at the soldering station.